12 Traveller reviews from Holiday Watchdog

 "Fantastically relaxing hotel.
 Rooms were lovely, beach was good and the pool area was also nice.
 It felt like I was in a different country for the couple of days I stayed.
 The food, I thought, was absolutely fantastic.
 Caters well for veggies as well.
 Was met at the airport and the driver drove sensibly to the hotel which believe me is a rarity in Egypt!"

-- Travel date: Wed 5th of November 2008
+- Travel date: 5th November 2008

+"Stayed a week at the Movenpick in El Quseir.
+The hotel itself is lovely and about 1 hour away from the airport.
 It's not one of those mass tourism sites where they make you were all inclusive bracelets and so on.
 The food was very good considering it being in Egypt and it definately did not dissapoint me at all.
 The hygiene at the hotel was very good.
 The kitchens, chefs / food and all other details where very clean and hygiene focused.
 (Swiss chef) The rooms were not very modern, but are very clean.
 The beds were soft and the sheets and towels were also very crispy clean. so although the room was a bit dated we felt comfortable there.
 The pools were pleasant and the beach was also nice.
 The Subex diving place was very professional.
 I paid 370 euro's for my weeks worth of diving.
 But it was worth it.
 Make sure you reserve in advance!
 Otherwise El Quseir town is not worth going to.
 10 tourists shops with hasslers."

 - Travel date: 11th June 2008

 Great stay at the Moevenpick El Quseir

 - Travel date: 14th April 2008

 "We spent Christmas 2007 at Moevenpick Resort, El Quseir and we were looked after very well.
 It is a low key resort and that's why we chose it.
 I would thoroughly recommend it.
 Good food, good staff and excellent snorkelling.
 Just one piece of advice would be to watch the mini bar and to check any mini bar items on the bill before departure."